 • Use contextMap when repeated runs inspect the same long external context and should accumulate a small orientation cache automatically.

-• recall(...) is available to distiller and executor stages when onMemoriesSearch is set.
+• recall(...) is available to distiller and executor stages when onMemoriesSearch or a non-empty memoriesCatalog is set.

 • Both recall(...) and discover({ skills }) return void.
 The loaded content appears on the next turn.